Joseph Conrad (1857-1924)

 McCarthy, Jeffrey Mathes. "'A Choice of Nightmares': The Ecology of Heart of Darkness."
 MFS: Modern Fiction Studies 55, 3 (Fall 2009) pp 620-48 [substantial extract, muse].

 McLeod, Deborah.
 "Disturbing the Silence: Sound Imagery in Conrad's The Secret Agent."
 In this novel about secrecy, sound--especially silence--is crucial.
-Journal of Modern Literature 33, 1 (Fall 2009) [first page only, jstor].
+Journal of Modern Literature 33, 1 (Fall 2009) [preview or purchase, jstor].

 Moore, Gene M. "Slavery and Racism in Joseph Conrad's Eastern World."
 Journal of Modern Literature 30, 4 (Summer 2007) [first half only].